kyoto-shift/ktrysmt.github.io/about.md

 My Skills for web development are (below);

-- As a `Tech Lead`
+### As a `Tech Lead`

 - Collect Issue and postulate and build up teams to focus shipment at bootstrap or enhancement.
 - Prevent engineers from overload about tasks or business requirements, instead consider or design another means to solve it.

+### As a `Engineer`

+- Use NodeJS, Babel(for es2015,2016), Webpack, several HTML5APIs, jQuery and VDOM Frameworks(React, VueJS, Mithril).
+- Use Golang to create CLI tools, build webserver for RestfulAPI by Gin, Echo, or naked net/http.
+- Designing around systems to use IaaS like AWS, and select some tools for orchestration to Terraform, Packer, and Docker.

-- As a `Frontend Engineer`
+### As a `Manager`

+- I have a `Certificated Scrum Master License` in 2016.
+As a scrum master, build up a team to focus a product or KPIs.
+- Also have a `Certificated Scrum Product Owner License` in 2016.
+- I worked as a Program Manager in the small team, manage eight or ten engineers to support themselves and their projects.

 # Education